-According to The Royal Society for the Prevention of Accidents (RoSPA) there are an estimated 40,000 playground injuries each year in the UK (which result in a visit to hospital).
-Of these injuries, an estimated 80% were as a result from a fall to the playground surface.
+According to The Royal Society for the Prevention of Accidents (RoSPA) there are an estimated 40,000 playground injuries each year in the UK (which result in a visit to the hospital).
+Of these injuries, an estimated 80% were as a result of a fall to the playground surface.

 However, as hard as you might try to make your playground accident free, you will always find that accidents happen anyway.
 It’s no surprise really, children have accidents everywhere, so playgrounds are no exception!

 To try to reduce and prevent injuries in children’s playgrounds there are standards that have been set to ensure that all playgrounds meet a certain level of safety.
 The main standard for the playground surface is EN1177.

 Playground managers might find that they are sued if they have failed to adhere to the basic standards required, or if they have overlooked obvious hazards which could have been foreseen.